THellemans/Portfolio-Tim-Hellemans/README.md

 In addition, we recognized that studying the more *classic* queue length dependent load balancing policies for general job sizes is indeed difficult.
 However, if one restricts to phase type job sizes (which are dense in the set of all probability distributions) the analysis simplifies significantly.
 Furthermore, we introduce and analyse a set of policies which take both the queue length and the age of the job currently receiving service into account.

+The image we started with may be seen as an example of a problem setting we analyzed.
+There are multiple queues (here queues are represented by toll gates) at which jobs (in this case cars) arrive.
+For each queue we know two things:
+ - The number of cars waiting to receive service.
+ - The amount of service received by the job at the head of the queue.

+At each arrival instant, the car considers *2* queues and decides which queue it will join based on the provided information.
+We developped a general method which may be used to analyze load balancing policies which distribute jobs in this context.
+We found that making use of the age of a job may result in a reduction in waiting time of up to *80%* for jobs which are sufficiently variable (we used a squared coefficient of variation of 10).